ftlabs/fastclick/README.md

 * [basic use](http://ftlabs.github.com/fastclick/examples/layer.html) showing the increase in perceived responsiveness
 * [triggering focus](http://ftlabs.github.com/fastclick/examples/focus.html) on an input element from a `click` handler
 * [input element](http://ftlabs.github.com/fastclick/examples/input.html) which never receives fast clicks

-## Google Closure Compiler

-FastClick supports compilation with `ADVANCED_OPTIMIZATIONS` ('advanced mode'), which should reduce its size by about 70% (60% gzipped).
-Note that exposure of the `FastClick` variable isn't forced therefore you must compile it along with all of your code.

 ## Credits and collaboration